leomakino/learn-data-engineer-topics/README.md

 # My Data Engineer track studies

-This repository contains annotations of my studies for data engineer.
+This repository contains annotations of my studies for data engineer 🌱